 What is Root Canal Treatment?

-Root canal treatment, also referred to as endodontic treatment, is a widely successful procedure utilized to alleviate pain and irritation caused by inflammation or infection of the tooth pulp.
+Our Chicago root canal treatment, also referred to as endodontic treatment, is a widely successful procedure utilized to alleviate pain and irritation caused by inflammation or infection of the tooth pulp.
 The pulp of the tooth is located beneath the enamel, and is the soft, innermost portion of the tooth.
 It contains blood vessels, nerves, and connective tissue.

 The nerves travel down into the roots of the tooth, extending from inside the pulp.
 When an infection is present, or irritation or trauma has caused inflammation, these nerves become irritated and the pain can be excruciating.
 Pulp can be compromised due to cracks in the tooth enamel, where bacteria enters, decay, repeated dental procedures, or mouth trauma.

 Endodontic therapy is routinely completed in two visits.
 During your first visit, you will receive a complete examination, x-rays will be taken, and the diagnosis will be made.
-Once it is determined that a root canal procedure is required, your dentist will administer an anesthetic to numb the area.
+Once it is determined that a root canal procedure is required, your root canal specialist will administer an anesthetic to numb the area.
 Next, a rubber sheet (rubber dam) will help to isolate the tooth while the procedure is taking place – ensuring debris and fluid won’t pass into your throat causing you to choke.

 After the cleaning is completed, your dentist will fill and seal the spaces within the canals, and place a temporary filling in the tooth’s opening.
-During your next appointment, your dentist will replace the temporary filling with a permanent one and place a crown to restore function and protect the tooth.
+During your next appointment, your dentist will replace the temporary filling with a permanent one and place a dental crown to restore function and protect the tooth.